Allen-Tildesley/examples/GUIDE.md

 `smc_nvt_lj` (30%)     | 0.75     | 1.00      | -2.930(3)  | 0.98(2)  |  2.26(3)  | -3.729(3)  | 0.38(2)  | 2.27(3)

 * &Dagger; indicates a larger system size, _N_=864, needed to make the link-list method viable.
-* The `smc_nvt_lj` program seems to have a bug affecting multi-atom moves, needs fixing.
-* The `md_nvt_lj` program seems to give a low pressure, maybe needs looking at.
+* The `md_nvt_lj` program seems to give a low energy and pressure, maybe needs looking at???
 * The `md_npt_lj` program does not conserve well,
 MSD of order 10<sup>-3</sup> rather than 10<sup>-8</sup> which is what we see for `md_nvt_lj`.
 Are the barostat parameters poorly chosen???
 Calculated _C<sub>p</sub>_ (cs)=5.0(4) while EOS gives 4.84.